Last Updated on March 24, 2022 by Admin

-Construction management (CM) is a professional service that uses techno-scientific, project management techniques to manage the planning, design, and construction of a project, from its beginning to its end.
-Read to know more about the construction management career and job opportunities for the engineers.
+Construction management (CM) is a professional service that uses techno-scientific project management techniques to manage the planning, design, and construction from its beginning to its end.
+Read to know more about the construction management career and job opportunities for engineers.
+Kindly watch this video to learn more about construction management.

 Why Construction Management as a Career Option?

 A construction manager holds the same responsibilities and performs the same processes in each sector.
-A construction manager can be distinguished on the basis of his knowledge of the construction site.
-This may include different types of equipment, building construction techniques, materials, subcontractors, and possible locations.
+A construction manager can be distinguished based on his knowledge of the construction site.
+This may include different types of construction equipment, building construction techniques, construction materials, subcontractors, and possible locations.

-Construction management is also called as a Construction Project Management.
-The place of work is called the construction industry and it is composed of five sectors- residential, commercial, heavy civil, industrial, and environmental.
+The place of work is called the construction industry, and it is composed of five sectors- residential, commercial, heavy civil, industrial, and environmental.
+Construction management is also called Construction Project Management.
+Kindly check the Commercial Manager Job Description and Salary Details.

 The construction industry is comprised of five sectors: